Kentucky

 UOCAVA voters can use the Federal Post Card Application (FPCA) to register to vote and to request an absentee ballot.
 Visit the Kentucky Board of Elections Military and Overseas Voter Portal.
 Voters can use the state’s Absentee Ballot Status Tool to check if their absentee ballot was sent and received.

 Voters may check their restoration status online.
-If the voter’s rights were not restored, he/she can petition the Governor for restoration of civil rights.
+If the voter’s rights were not restored, the voter can petition the Governor for restoration of civil rights.
 The application is free and can be found online.
-If a voter believes his/her rights should have been restored but their name is not in the database, the voter should call the Kentucky Department of Corrections at 502-782-8866 or CivilRights.Restoration@KY.gov.
+If a voter believes their rights should have been restored but their name is not in the database, the voter should call the Kentucky Department of Corrections at 502-782-8866 or CivilRights.Restoration@KY.gov.

 Questions about voting in Kentucky?